 We rely heavily on our summer program for our hiring needs.
 The primary goals of the program are to provide summer associates with a realistic, broad-based view of our practice and an opportunity to become acquainted with our attorneys through our informal mentoring program, training sessions and social events.

 Summer program components:

+Assignments are from our practice areas.
 Training: weekly seminars, practice group meetings and in-house training sessions.
 Feedback is given formally at the middle and end of the summer program.

 USA Guide, 2019

 - Bankruptcy/Restructuring Recognised Practitioner